DNA-and-Natural-Algorithms-Group/KinDA/README.md

 ### Input format

-PIL Files may be input in either old-style or new-style (kernel) notation.
+Currently, PIL Files must be input in old-style PIL notation.
+Support for new-style (kernel) notation is planned for a future release.
 This example file is specified in old-style notation:

 ```